 Where once separations in the marriage refreshed their mutual fondness, we watch as Helmut makes invidious comparisons with other women while Christine is preoccupied with building a new burial vault for their dead child and arranging the emotionally fraught departure of the other children to boarding school.

 Modern readers will be less surprised by their divorce than by their reunion.
 Fontane had an uncommon empathy for his female characters, the best-known being Effie Briest.
 The narrator in Irretrievable tells us: “Holk, though a kind and excellent husband, was none the less a man of rather ordinary gifts and in any case markedly inferior to his wife, who was a far more talented woman.”
 Remarkable then, still remarkable now.

 Theodor Fontane (1819-1898) came from a French Huguenot family in Prussia.
 His father was a pharmacist whose gambling led to the family's decline.
 Unable to afford a university education, Fontane became an apprentice pharmacist and a job brought him to Berlin.
 There he met Theodor Storm (Lake of the Bees) and other writers.
 Fontane began to write, publishing his first book in 1850 and his first novel in 1878.
 Fontane's place in German literature as the link between Goethe and Thomas Mann was celebrated by Mann in his Essays of Three Decades

-Irretrievable by Theodor Fontane, translated from the German by Douglas Parmee, is published by New York Review Books: 2011.
+Irretrievable by Theodor Fontane was first published in 1892 and has been translated from the German by Douglas Parmee, published by New York Review Books: 2011.